 35.3.24.3 Broadcast TWT operation

-The TWT scheduling AP affiliated with an AP MLD, while announcing a broadcast TWT schedule in its BSS, may indicate whether the schedule is an aligned schedule.
+The TWT scheduling AP affiliated with an AP MLD, while announcing a broadcast TWT schedule in its BSS, may explicitly indicate that the schedule is an aligned schedule by setting the Aligned subfield in the corresponding Broadcast TWT Parameter Set field to 1 (#15891).
 An aligned schedule is a broadcast TWT schedule that is available across multiple links such that the target wake times of the schedules on the multiple links are aligned.
 Other TWT parameters of the aligned schedules on those multiple links remain the same as each other.

-TWT scheduled STAs affiliated with a non-AP MLD that are interested in joining an existing aligned schedule on multiple links may send request to join the schedule on those links separately.
+TWT scheduled STAs affiliated with a non-AP MLD that are interested in joining an existing aligned schedule on multiple links may send request to join the schedule on those links separately as specified in 26.8.3.3 (Rules for TWT scheduled STA) (#15650).

 TGbe editor: Please delete clause 35.8.3 (Broadcast TWT operation) and its contents (#15892):